Skip to main content

 CapabilityDescription

-Query MetricsFetch data from configured data sources
+Query MetricsFetch data from Prometheus and other metric sources

 View DashboardsAccess dashboard panels and visualizations